RENEE MONTAGNE, HOST:

-MCEVERS: This woman, Em Hassan, left Qusayr three days ago.
+MCEVERS: This woman, Em Hassan, left Qusair three days ago.
 She and her husband and children now live in a building that used to be a slaughterhouse for sheep.
 Refugees have put up tents on concrete floors over built-in drains for the slaughtered animals' blood.
-Em Hassan says she first had to sneak out of Qusayr city, then had to pay the equivalent of hundreds of dollars to a network of smugglers to reach Lebanon.
+Em Hassan says she first had to sneak out of Qusair city, then had to pay the equivalent of hundreds of dollars to a network of smugglers to reach Lebanon.

 HASSAN: (Foreign language spoken)

 UNIDENTIFIED WOMAN: Rockets hit the house, and they decided to leave.

 MCEVERS: Em Hassan's relative is a smuggler who's taking money to get people out of Qusair.
 He says there are some 15,000 civilians trapped inside the city.
 He says the few who make it out are the lucky ones.